How to qualify for an unsecured business line of credit

 Lenders want to know that you’ll have the cash flow to successfully keep up with loan payments.
 To that end, they may require you to submit a detailed business plan explaining how you make money and how you’ll use the loan funds.
 In addition, prepare to offer information on your business’s financial projections, the outlook for your industry and your business goals.

-A solid outlook may give lenders more confidence when it comes to an unsecured loan, given that they won’t have collateral to leverage for repayment.
+A solid outlook may give lenders confidence when it comes to an unsecured loan, given that they won’t have collateral to leverage for repayment.

 Where to find unsecured business lines of credit

-You can get a business line of credit from various institutions, including banks, credit unions and online lenders.
-Online lenders typically have less strict eligibility requirements and faster funding speeds than traditional lenders, though they may have higher interest rates.
+- Online or fintech lenders: Online lenders typically have less strict eligibility requirements and faster funding speeds than traditional lenders, though they may have higher interest rates.

 Frequently asked questions